Rishitha0931/localservices-app/README.md

 ---

-A Flutter + Firebase application that connects customers with nearby service providers, making it easier to find, request, and manage local services quickly.

 The application creates a digital platform where customers can post their needs and service providers can respond, helping local businesses improve their reach and customers find trusted services easily.

 ---